Years built: 2005 to 2012

 What goes wrong?

-Almost nothing but that in its own sense creates a few problems.
+The Lexus R400h is known for its reliability, so almost nothing goes wrong, but that in its own sense creates a few problems.
 The only recurrent fault we can find on the RX400h is that the boot latch can sometimes stick shut or open.
 That’s it, which for a car with this many complex systems and sub-systems is truly remarkable.
 Now, that’s good news in the sense that even if you buy an old one, with high mileage, it’s probably going to continue to operate more or less flawlessly.
 The hybrid batteries don’t seem to degrade over time and even fiddly electronics continue to work without major issues.

 Now, the downside to that is that it’s easy to disguise any potential trickery.
 Cars with mileage that has been turned back, even significantly so, may not display the tell-tale wear and tear that you’d expect to be the giveaway.
 Cars that have been abused and improperly looked after may also not show the signs of having suffered that kind of treatment.
 So, make sure you carry out a full and complete history check of the car, speaking to former owners if possible.
 When a car is this reliable and solidly built, it kind of becomes a canvas for the less scrupulous sort of car seller.